ICRC exhibition brings reality of war to Australian cities

 To watch the city you love die is heart-breaking, yet this is a reality for many as wars are increasingly fought in urban areas.
 When wars are fought in cities, they devastate buildings and infrastructure, they endanger the lives of civilians.
 And even after the fighting ends, the effects last for decades.

 This year, the International Committee of the Red Cross (ICRC) is bringing the War in Cities exhibit to Australia, with showings in Canberra, Brisbane and Melbourne.
-A powerful new commission from artist Marwa Charmand will join the exhibition, showcasing human stories from conflict.
+A powerful new commission from artist Marwa Charmand joins the exhibition, showcasing human stories from conflict.
+The exhibition will next be shown at the Testing Grounds, 432 Queen Street, Melbourne from 14-26 November, in partnership with the Australian Red Cross.

 What happens when war quite literally knocks at the door of your apartment?
 The horrors of being trapped in a city at war are manifold: the water stops flowing, the light and heating go off, windows are shattered by shock waves from nearby explosions, food becomes scarce, and life turns into a constant struggle to survive.
 Unearthing new strength from within becomes a new way of life as routine things like having clean water can be an unrelenting challenge.